octobercms/docs/4.x/extend/dashboards/data-sources.md

 Data sources should implement the `fetchData` method to return data for the requested dimension, metrics, and dimension fields.
 This method has quite a few arguments, but in most cases, if your data source works with a database, you can pass them directly to the `ReportDataQueryBuilder` class.

 The use of the `ReportDataQueryBuilder` class is optional.
-The sole requirement for the `fetchData` method is to return a `Backend\Classes\ReportFetchDataResult` object.
+The sole requirement for the `fetchData` method is to return a `Dashboard\Classes\ReportFetchDataResult` object.
 The approach taken to achieve this doesn't matter.
 If your data source doesn't work with a database, or if you find `ReportDataQueryBuilder` not flexible enough for your needs, you can use native Laravel classes to load the data.

 Below is a partial implementation of our demo ecommerce data source: